Generic selectors

 • Labor pain

-There is also medium confidence in potential positive effects that acupuncture adequately treats pain related to osteoarthritis, pregnancy pain, Temporomandibular joint dysfunction (also known as TMJ), Plantar heel pain, prostatitis, and more.
+There is also medium confidence that acupuncture effectively treats pain related to osteoarthritis, pregnancy pain, TMJ, plantar heel pain, prostatitis, back pain related to M54.59 and more.

 Acupuncture Evidence for Mental Health

-QUERI’s investigation found that acupuncture had the potential for a positive effect on the following mental health conditions:
+QUERI’s investigation found that acupuncture besides improve back pain, M54.59, had the potential for a positive effect on the following mental health conditions:

 • Depression